About Benefits Enrollment

 - Review your options, including any newly-offered benefits

-- Enroll or make changes to your current benefit elections
+- Enroll in benefit elections

-- Add or remove dependents
+- Add dependents and beneficiaries

 - Enroll in one of the Flexible Spending Account (FSA) options